 - Some follow their own annual trajectory based on consumer trends.

 Identifying cyclical stocks and timing an investment appropriately can allow investors to maximize their profits in a relatively short time frame.
 But to be clear, investing in cyclical stocks is not the same thing as trying to “time the market.”
 That’s a completely different strategy.
 And one with much lower odds of being achieved.

 Buying at the perfect time can and does happen – on occasion.
 But trying to accurately and consistently do so is a fool’s gambit.
 Here’s an example why…

-Chuck got lucky.
+In this case, Chuck got lucky.
 And the likelihood of his getting that lucky again isn’t very likely.
 In fact, the odds of Chuck picking the perfect day to invest (at the lowest price of the year) for the next 30 years are 1-to-1,240… followed by another 69 zeros.
 In other words, he’s got less than a one in one-duoseptuagintillion chance of picking perfectly for the next 29 years.
 So yeah, not likely.

 There are just too many factors pushing and pulling a massive index like the S&P 500 up and down.
-On the other hand, cyclical stocks offer a slightly better chance to get the timing right… well, at least to come close.
+On the other hand, cyclical stocks offer a slightly better chance to get the timing right… Or at least to come close.
 And that’s good enough when it comes to horseshoes, hand grenades and investing.

 Now let’s look at an example of a cyclical stock that rallies and declines with larger economic trends.